Lingue e Culture Straniere per l'Era Digitale L-11

 Knowledge and Understanding

-- Define and distinguish register, genre, style, and English for Specific Purposes (ESP);
+• Define and distinguish register, genre, style, and Language for for Specific Purposes (LSP);

 Applying Knowledge and Understanding